Facts About Endangered Wildlife from David Attenborough’s Dynasties

 Tigers do not live in permanent groups as lions do.
 Female tigers give birth to blind cubs and are the sole provider for the cubs until they reach independence after two years.

 They have little white spots at the back of their ears that are sometimes thought to function as "eyes" to ward off potential attackers from the rear.
 Another theory is that they help tiger cubs follow their mothers through tall grass.

-Where to spot them: On a safari in Botswana or Zimbabwe
+Where to spot them: Botswana (Okavango Delta) or Zimbabwe (Hwange National Park)

 Best time to travel: May-September (Botswana) or May-October (Zimbabwe)

 I’m not sure why these stunning animals don’t get the credit they deserve.
 Often overshadowed by the iconic Big Five, African wild dogs have slipped under the radar of many enthusiastic wildlife lovers.

 Of course, there is no one else that could give a better introduction to these beautiful animals than David Attenborough himself!

 His series takes viewers on a private safari tour of the floodplains and forests of Northern Zimbabwe, where a rebellious alpha female, leading an intimidating pack of 30 wolves, is in search of more territory.

 Aside from Botswana and Zimbabwe, the painted wolves can also be spotted in Tanzania (Selous Game Reserve, Ruaha National Park), Zambia (South Luangwa National Park), and South Africa (Madikwe Game Reserve).

 Here are a few interesting facts about African wild dogs: